Job Catalog: Talent Management via Skills and Job Mapping

 While creating a job catalog may seem easy, it gets progressively tougher for companies that do not manage job data with precision.

-In other words, companies that do not deploy the best data management practices may struggle to define a job catalog.
+In other words, companies lacking strategic talent management practices may struggle to define a job catalog.

-HR leaders must carefully understand the Job Catalog and learn how it aligns with external Job roles and skills.
+HR leaders must carefully understand the Job Catalog and how it aligns with external job roles and skills.

-This step can help them evaluate the skills available vs. areas of gaps in a directional manner.
+This step helps them evaluate available skills versus gaps in a directional manner.

 While designing your own job catalog is necessary, it’s also equally important to compare your job catalog with external job families and include innovative content in it.